fangkay/assessment-practice-frontend/PLAN.md

 1. Set up the endpoint in the backend and test it (http)
 2. Create a new component/page, add to app.js, register a page
 3. Create a new property in the reducer `spaceDetails`
-4. Write a thunk to fetch data (spaceDEtails)
+4. Write a thunk to fetch data (spaceDetails)
 5. Import the thunk in the page, pass it to useEffect and dispatch it
 6. Check the response
 7. Go back to thunk, dispatch it to the reducer
 8. Write a case in the reducer
 9. Create a selector to select spaceDetails
 10. Import the selector on the page, pass it to useSelector
 11. Display the data